pankrator/filefly/README.md

 ```

 Repeat this for each block listed in the metadata response, substituting the
 correct payload for each chunk.
+Blocks written to the data server are persisted
+as individual files below the configured storage directory, so removing a block
+is as simple as deleting that file from the filesystem.

 ## Fetching and inspecting metadata